FoxGeoff/CustomerGLF/ReadMe.txt

 Reference: How To - Setup seed project ASP.NET Core 2.0 and Angular 4.0.ppx

-*Task# Change the name space two places: 1 - C# code and _Viewimports.chtml
+*Task# Change the namespace two places: 1 - C# code and _Viewimports.chtml
 ********************